Volodymyr Zelenskyy: Foreign relations

-2021–2022 Russo-Ukrainian crisis
+Russo-Ukrainian crisis (2021–2022)

 In April 2021, in response to Russian military build-up at the Ukrainian borders, Zelenskyy spoke to American president Joe Biden and urged NATO members to speed up Ukraine's request for membership.

 On 26 November 2021, Zelenskyy accused Russia and Ukrainian oligarch Rinat Akhmetov of backing a plan to overthrow his government.
 Russia denied any involvement in a coup plot and Akhmetov said in a statement that "the information made public by Volodymyr Zelenskiy about attempts to draw me into some kind of coup is an absolute lie.
 I am outraged by the spread of this lie, no matter what the president's motives are."
 In December 2021, Zelenskyy called for preemptive action against Russia.

 On 19 January 2022, Zelenskyy said in a video message that the country's citizens should not panic and appealed to the media to be "methods of mass information and not mass hysteria."
 On 28 January, Zelenskyy called on the West not to create a "panic" in his country over a potential Russian invasion, adding that constant warnings of an "imminent" threat of invasion are putting the economy of Ukraine at risk.
 Zelenskyy said that "we do not see a bigger escalation" than in early 2021 when Russia's military build-up started.
 Zelenskyy and U.S. president Joe Biden disagreed on how imminent the threat was.

 On 19 February, as worries of a Russian invasion of Ukraine grew, Zelenskyy warned the Munich Security Conference that Western nations should abandon their "appeasement" attitude toward Moscow.
 "Ukraine has been granted security assurances in exchange for giving up the world's third-largest nuclear arsenal.
 We don't have any firearms.
 And there's no security...
 But we have a right to urge a transformation from an appeasement policy to one that ensures security and peace," he stated.

 In the early hours of 24 February, shortly before the start of the Russian invasion, Zelenskyy recorded an address to the citizens of both Ukraine and Russia.
-He disputed claims of the Russian government about the presence of neo-Nazis in the Ukrainian government and stated that he had no intention of attacking the Donbas region, while highlighting his personal connections to the area.
+He disputed claims of the Russian government about the presence of neo-Nazis in the Ukrainian government and stated that he had no intention of attacking the Donbas region while highlighting his connections to the area.
 In part of the address, he spoke in Russian to the people of Russia, appealing to them to pressure their leadership to prevent war:

-The speech was widely described as "emotional" and "astonishing".
+The speech was widely described as "emotional" and "astonishing."